No-Code Backtesting with TradeZella: How to Validate Strategies Without Writing Code

 Walk-Forward Validation for Higher Confidence

-If your filter produces positive results in 3 out of 4 windows, that is substantially more convincing than one good holdout split.
-This approach also reveals whether your strategy works across different market regimes, which is essential for finding your trading edge.
+Divide your journal into quarterly blocks and roll forward: Round 1 develops on Q1 and validates on Q2, Round 2 develops on Q1 and Q2 and validates on Q3, and so on.
+If your filter produces positive results in 3 out of 4 windows, that is far more convincing than one holdout split, and it reveals whether your strategy works across market regimes, which is essential for finding your trading edge.

 How Many Trades Do You Need for Reliable Results?